-Pontus Tidemand is a Swedish rally driver and current world champion in the WRC 2 category, winning the title with Škoda Motorsport's Škoda Fabia R5.
+Pontus Tidemand is a Swedish rally driver and world champion in the WRC2 category in 2017, winning the title with Škoda Motorsport's Škoda Fabia R5.

 Earlier in a career, Tidemand was the Asia-Pacific rally champion in 2015, Junior WRC champion in 2013 and Swedish rally champion in 2011.